-Another ghost town in the Phoenix area, Goldfield was actually once a promising boom town, home to 3 saloons, a general store, a blacksmith shop, a brewery, a meat market and a school house.
-Sadly, the town was founded around a gold mine that faulted, and it was quickly forgotten.
-Goldfield got a second chance at life though, and is now a popular historical attraction featuring narrow gauge railroad rides, mine tours, re-enactments of gunfights, gold panning, horseback riding, and tons of historical displays.
+Goldfield was once a thriving city that included three saloons, a general store, a blacksmith shop, a brewery, a meat market, and a school.
+However, the town was founded around a gold mine that faulted, and it was quickly forgotten.
+But Goldfield got a second chance at life, and is now a popular historical attraction.
+The restored ghost town features narrow gauge railroad rides, mine tours, reenactments of gunfights, gold panning, horseback riding, and tons of historical displays.

 It's time to go beyond.
 Follow trails that reveal mighty mountaintops.
 Wander among iconic landscapes beneath picture-perfect skies.
 Let the Sonoran Desert be your guide to limitless adventure.